sunset-hue/inkcord/README.md

 # inkcord
-A discord API wrapper that's easy to use for beginners.
+A discord API wrapper made from standard libraries, not requiring any dependencies (?)

+## Why use this wrapper?
+uhh it's cool and also it doesn't really require a lot of package downloading and downloads a lot faster